LDAWG-a11y/a11yWebApp/src/guides/accessibility-checker-and-accessibility-check.md

 	</tr>
 	<tr>
       <th scope="row">Use of styles and built-in headings</th>
-      <td>This is confusing because the [Rules (external website)](https://support.microsoft.com/en-gb/office/rules-for-the-accessibility-checker-651e08f2-0fc3-4e10-aaca-74b4a67101c1#ID0EDL) say that “Content is organized with headings and/or a Table of Contents (TOC)” and will display a Tip but the [make your Word documents accessible (external website)](https://support.microsoft.com/en-gb/office/make-your-word-documents-accessible-to-people-with-disabilities-d9bf3683-87ac-47ea-b91a-78dcacb3c66d) says this has to be done visually</td>
+      <td>This is confusing because the <a href="https://support.microsoft.com/en-gb/office/rules-for-the-accessibility-checker-651e08f2-0fc3-4e10-aaca-74b4a67101c1#ID0EDL">Rules (external website)</a> say that “Content is organized with headings and/or a Table of Contents (TOC)” and will display a Tip but the <a href="https://support.microsoft.com/en-gb/office/make-your-word-documents-accessible-to-people-with-disabilities-d9bf3683-87ac-47ea-b91a-78dcacb3c66d">make your Word documents accessible (external website)</a> says this has to be done visually</td>
       <td>No</td>
       <td>Yes</td>
 	</tr>